hutchisonlab/hutchisonlab.github.io/_pages/people.md

     title: "Keren Lee"
     excerpt: "*Photovoltaic Pioneer (2022--)*<br>
     Born and raised in Memphis, TN, Keren received her B.S. in Chemistry from Rhodes College where she conducted research on solvatochromic molybdenum dyes for potential use in dye-sensitized solar cells.
 In her free time, she enjoys knitting, tending to her houseplants, and foisting plant cuttings upon friends and random passerby."
+  - image_path: /images/people/BenShen.jpg
+    alt: "Ben Shen"
+    title: "Ben Shen"
+    excerpt: "*Computational Explorer (2022-)*<br>
+    Ben was born in China and moved to the United States in 2016.
+He got his B.S. in Chemistry from [South China University of Technology](https://www.scut.edu.cn/en/), where he did research on different metal phthalocyanines relating to materials in automotive batteries.
+Then he got his M.S. in Chemistry from [Cal Poly Pomona](https://www.cpp.edu/), where he did research on "Computational Analysis And Machine Learning For Characterization of the Electronic Properties of Organic Molecular Crystals."
+During his free time he enjoys reading and playing different kinds of chess, such as gomoku."
   - image_path: /images/people/Maya.jpeg
     alt: "Maya Hayden"
     title: "Maya Hayden"